Transphobia in the United States

 Transphobia in the United States has changed over time.
 Understanding and acceptance of transgender people have both decreased and increased during the last few decades depending on the details of the issues which have been facing the public.

-Various governmental bodies in the United States have enacted anti-transgender legislation.
+The 2020s saw the emergence of an anti-LGBTQ movement, closely associated with Trumpism.
+This movement places particular emphasis on opposing transgender rights.
+Targeting of transgender people has escalated under the second Trump administration.
+As a result, there are few federal protections left for transgender Americans.
+President Donald Trump's executive orders have rolled back protections.
+Some orders even erase the legal existence of transgender people.
+State, local, and other governmental bodies in the United States have enacted anti-transgender legislation.
 Social issues in the United States also reveal a level of transphobia.
 Because of transphobia, transgender people in the U.S. face increased levels of violence and intimidation.
 Cisgender people can also be affected by transphobia.

 American viewpoints on transgender people

+Gender nonconforming people often face discrimination, shaming, or other types of gender policing in their daily lives.
+A 2023 poll found that a slight majority of Americans are against anti-transgender legislation.
+While the majority of Americans supported openly transgender people serving in the military, the percentage decreased from 71% to 66% between 2019 and 2021.
+A 2024 AP VoteCast survey of more than 120,000 American voters found that "more than half of voters said support for transgender rights in government and society has gone too far."

-Gender binary norms in the United States are considered rigid and gender nonconforming people can face discrimination, shaming, or other types of gender policing in their daily lives.
-A 2021 Gallup poll found that 62 percent of Americans believed that transgender people should only play sports on teams that match their gender assigned at birth.
+A 2021 Gallup poll found that 62% of Americans believed that transgender people should only play sports on teams that match their gender assigned at birth.
 Many professional sports leagues in the United States allow transgender players to participate with various types of guidelines and inclusion levels.
 The Connecticut Interscholastic Athletic Conference allows transgender students to compete according to their gender identities.
+FIDE has banned trans women from participating in women's chess events stating that they have "no right to participate."
 FINA effectively barred all transgender women from competing in professional women's swimming, with the exception of athletes who "can establish to FINA's comfortable satisfaction that they have not experienced any part of male puberty beyond Tanner Stage 2 (of puberty) or before age 12, whichever is later".

-While the majority of Americans supported openly transgender people serving in the military, the number decreased in the same poll taken in 2019, going from 71% to 66%.
+Native Americans in the US often use different terminology to describe their non-binary gender identities based on their cultural values.
+Two-Spirit is used in some cultures, and the Navajo have nádleehé.
+The Ojibwe, Potawatomi, and Zuni Pueblo, also have specific terms for individuals who present outside of the gender binary.